LOsioChico/JavaScript-Projects/readme.md

-# Simple Projects
+# JavaScript Projects

-This repository is a collection of my small projects
+This repository is a collection of my small JavaScript Projects

 | Project                      | Live | Code |
 | ------------------------------- |------| ---- |